MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 ### Update the Bot Framework Emulator

 You're going to use the Bot Framework SDK to create your bot, and the Bot Framework Emulator to test it.
-The Bot Framework Emulator is updated regularly, so let's make sure you have the latest versions installed.
+The Bot Framework Emulator is updated regularly, so let's make sure you have the latest version installed.

 > **Note**: Updates may include changes to the user interface that affect the instructions in this exercise.